 Well, when I read my email through to the end I realized that my goods would now actually be delivered a day earlier than promised!
 Lol.
 I was so disappointed!
 Sometimes there’s just no reason to complain.

 Have you ever been successful as a result of a complaint you’ve made!
 Hope so?
 I would love to hear how it went.

 I bet some of you have bigger and better stories of how lodging a complaint has been beneficial.
 Let us know in the comment box below.

 ps.
 Watch this space as I’ve sent a letter of complaint to Billing Aquadrome because although I was honest, it didn’t pay off.

 If you’d like to subscribe to our weekly newsletter, you can subscribe by clicking this link.
 We share more personal stuff about what’s happening in our lives.
 And don’t forget to follow us on Pinterest!
 We follow right back!
-And if I must say so myself, our boards are awesome and filled with all the treasures of our favourite things, some of which has made us some money!
+And if I must say so myself, our boards are awesome and filled with all the treasures of our favorite things, some of which have made us some money!